pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/to-do.md

 - ~~Go through tester transcripts and find extra verbs to include to help out + bugs~~

 - Laws of writing, above
+- Add MORE STUFF to everywhere (perhaps especially Sisyphus) to make it a bit more entertaining to be there?
+- Contemplate randomized stuff?
+Or what is the point of that?
+- Enable 'look around'? (or just say "you only need to look")
+- Bold the jug (Greg missed it)
+- Make response to command start after a line break?
+- Consider a different way to enable shortcuts?
+(Maybe tell them they can say "I've been here before" and it'll tell them how to skip to a punishment?)
+- Check looking at start line when you're already running (e.g. get rid of the post it)
+- 'go down the hill'?
+- Which do you mean broken in tantalus has "nothing" injected into it
+- Bowl and basin in Danaids are confusing (different language would make sense, maybe a tap is better?
+Or a pump?)
+- Should 'what is' be allowed?
+No I think not...?
+(Maybe a generic answer to question words?
+Spare me your questions?)

 ## Charon